chilli-axe/mpc-autofill/README.md

 | MyName | 2WmU2qeUouXmPefxYxMDHZnlsIYPe3KlqFy |        | "My own upside-down japanese proxies"  |
 | Otto   | q6iJFoJseX-xnHKLiJlRDU2aeaM6Ditvq2X | FALSE  | "Otto's future-sight swamp collection" |

 The public field is _true_ by default and can be left empty.
+If a drive is marked non-public, it won't be displayed on the contribution page or in the search settings popup.

 ## (Optional) Step 3: Upload Google Scripts for the Client